DavidBert/OMDI_JO2024/docs/Introduction_git.md

 3. Create a new directory for our HTML templates:
 ```
 mkdir templates
+# mkdir is a command that creates a new directory
+# on windows just create it manually
 ```
    This command creates a new directory named "templates", where Flask will look for our HTML files.